 Also, even though it’s really difficult not to, try your best to not touch the cold sore or stress about it—both of these practices can extend outbreaks.

 How long does it take for a typical cold sore to heal?

 How well you take care of the cold sore site (by keeping it clean and continuing to apply effective topical remedies) will also influence how quickly it heals.

 Are cold sores contagious?

 If you’re wondering how long you can infect others, you should consider yourself contagious until the blister is 100%, completely healed and you no longer have any tingling or itching sensations around your mouth.
-Cold sores can be transmitted through saliva, so you want to be sure not to share food or drinks, or kiss anyone during this time period.
+During this time period, it’s not safe to share bodily fluids, drinks, towels, etc.

-How do I get rid of a cold sore overnight?
+How do I get rid of a cold sore in 24 hours?

 But while it’s nearly impossible to heal a cold sore overnight, you can drastically reduce the duration of the blister if you take action at first sign of any tingling sensation, before the sore ever erupts.